The 10 Worst Pomona Suburbs

 Rounding out the ten worst Pomona suburbs to call home is Bell Gardens.

-To figure out how bad a Pomona suburb is to live in, we only needed to know what kinds of things people like and then decide what suburbs have the least amount of those things.
+To figure out how bad a Pomona suburb is to live in, we used Saturday Night Science to identify the kinds of things people like and then decide what suburbs have the least amount of those things.

 • High unemployment rate